peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 ![Separating responsibilities](images/1_image.png "Separating responsibilities")

-When we separate out responsibilities like this we can begin to create files at the boundaries of our application (vehicleLoader) which become trivial to set up and maintain.
+When we separate out responsibilities like this we can begin to create files at certain boundaries in our application (e.g. vehicleLoader) which become more trivial to understand and use from other parts.

-These boundaries will control our inner application logic from an external context that is is
+These boundaries will control our application logic from an external context that is more

 - trivial to read
 - easy to update
 - standardised

-We can now begin to use this pattern for any other type of loading requirement.
+We can now begin to use these sorts of patterns for any other type of loading requirement.
 As our application begins to scale out we can keep plugging together modules that use this same type of ```somethingLoading``` objects that contain this single **responsibility**.

-Every developer on the team can now become aquainted with this design much easier because each responsibility is canonical and when this happens the can follow along more easily (they don't have much choice not to).
+Every developer on the team can now become acquainted with this design much easier because each responsibility is canonical and when this happens everyone can follow along more easily (they don't have much choice not to).
 Having multiple people all build your application in the same way is the first step to achieving **scale**.

 # A History of MV* Whatever